simonpoole/OpeningHoursFragment/lib/documentation/docs/help/en/Opening hours.md

 In a typical workflow the object you are editing will either already have an opening hours tag (opening_hours, service_times and collection_times) or you can re-apply the preset for the object to get an empty opening hours field.
 If you need to add the field manually and you are using Vespucci you can enter the key on the details page and then switch back to the form based tab to edit.
 If you believe that the opening hours tag should have been part of the preset, please open an issue for your editor.

 If you have defined a default template (do this via the "Manage templates" menu item) it will be loaded automatically when the editor is started with an empty value.
 With the "Load template" function you can load any saved template and with the "Save template" menu you can save the current value as a template.
 You can define separate templates and defaults for the "opening_hours", "collection_times" and "service_times" tags.
+Further you can limit applicability of a template to a region and a specific identifier, typically an OSM top-level tap (for example amenity=restaurant).

 Naturally you can build an opening hours value from scratch, but we would recommend using one of the existing templates as a starting point.